ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

     !!! note ""
         For details, refer to [**OpenID Connect Configuration Files in SystemLink Server**](#openid-connect-configuration-files-in-systemlink-server).

+1. Configure the claim to use as the SystemLink user name.
+This step is optional, but should be done before users begin using the server.

+    !!! note ""
+        For details, refer to [**Configuring the SystemLink Username**](#configuring-the-systemlink-username).

 1. Open **NI Web Server Configuration**.

 1. Go to the **Authentication** tab and enable **Use OpenID Connect (advanced)**.